ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/studio/database/documents/documents-and-collections.markdown

 {NOTE: Documents}

-* A document holds your data in a JSON format object.
+* A document holds your data in a JSON format object
 * For more information about a document, see [Document View](../../../../todo-update-me-later) {NOTE/}

 {NOTE: Collections}

-* Collections are used to group documents together so that it is convenient to apply some operation to them.
-You can apply to all the documents in a group things like subscribing to changes, indexing, querying, ETL, etc.
+* Collections are used to group documents together so that it is convenient to apply some operation to them,
+  i.e. subscribing to changes, indexing, querying, ETL, etc.

 * Every document belongs to exactly one collection.